 Santa Fe - A Happiness City

 The Center for Emergent Diplomacy is working in partnership with the Happiness Alliance, a Seattle based organization that grew out of Sustainable Seattle.
 Both the Center for Emergent Diplomacy and the Happiness Alliance are non-governmental social profit 501(c)3 organizations.
 Together, they combine the power of applied complex systems thinking and the insights gained from using the Happiness Alliance Toolbox, with their unique understanding of individual and collective grassroots action.
 Their goals are to stimulate community participation, facilitate the emergence of new insights and policies that help Santa Fe establish more appropriate measures of progress, and help city decision makers determine policies that respond to the real needs of Santa Feans.

 At the heart of this process is a rigorous survey of community members.
 While a number of methods for measuring human well-being have been and continue to be developed, Sustainable Seattle created the recognized standard survey of local indicators of happiness and well-being in 1991.
 This survey served as the basis for the Happiness Toolbox later developed by the Happiness Alliance.
 It measures the essential conditions that really matter to people and contribute to their sense of well-being, and how people feel about their lives and what is important to them.
 It has been used in communities in the United States and around the world.

 The survey, which can be taken and scored online or in face-to-face interviews, contains questions in eleven domains: Satisfaction with Life, Positive Affect, Mental Well-Being, Health, Time Balance, Community Vitality, Social Support and Relationships, Access to Education, Arts and Culture, Neighborhood, Environment, and Governance.

-The survey results will be immensely useful to city planers and other decision makers so they will better understand how people perceive themselves to be hurting and thriving.
+The survey results will be immensely useful to city planners and other decision makers so they can better understand how people perceive themselves in the current environment.
 City officials can then use this information to make policy decisions and set priorities in resource and fiscal allocation.